microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 <img src="images/DEMO.gif" width = "600"><br>

 This shows channel 1 in configuration 3 (Non-Inverting Programmable Gain), and channel 2 in configuration 2 (Unity Gain Buffer).
-You can determine which configuration the device is currently on, by watching the status LEDs blink or by checking the Terminal.
+The user can determine which configuration the device is currently on, by watching the status LEDs blink or by checking the Terminal.

 ## Terminal Screen

 <img src="images/DEMO-INTRO.png" width = "450"><br>

-This is the screen you should be met with in your terminal on start/reset.
+This is the screen you will be met with in your terminal on start/reset.

 <img src="images/DEMO-PRESS.png" width = "450"><br>

-What you should see after SW0 is released, depending on your configurations.
+What you will see after SW0 is released, depending on your configurations.